NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-UI.md

 ## Package manager Options control

 When a package is selected, the Package Manager UI displays a small, expandable **Options** control below the version selector (shown here both collapsed and expanded).
-Note that for some project types, such as .NET Core and those using the `project.json` reference format, only the **Show preview window** option is provided.
+Note that for some project types, only the **Show preview window** option is provided.

 ![Package manager options](media/PackageManagerUIOptions.png)